 Just as Houston has an underground tunnel system to help residents avoid the heat, Minneapolis has an above-ground skyway system to help residents avoid the cold.

 The skyway connects the Convention Center, Target Center, Wells Fargo Center, City Hall, University of St. Thomas, and dozens of other prominent buildings and institutions as it covers 9.5 miles across 80 city blocks.
 You can wander all over downtown Minneapolis without ever being outdoors!

-Just look for the tunnels in the sky, enter that building and head up to the second floor.
+Just look for the tunnels or walking paths in the sky, enter that building and head up to the second floor.